-The targets below assess both faculty and student involvement within the program.
+The targets below assess both faculty and student involvement within the Program.
 For faculty, the percentage engaged in professional service (e.g. journal manuscript reviewers or participating in professional organizations) and in community-based service (conducting projects or evaluations within the community or collaborating with community organizations) are assessed.
 The measures here for primary program faculty elaborate on the college-wide expectations for service reflected in the outcomes presented in 4.1.d.
 For students, the percentage of students doing community-based internships and the percentage of students involved in other community service outside the classroom are assessed.
 The information for these assessments is shown below in Table 3.2.d.1 (the numbers for student service are based on graduated students).

-Academic Year Service goals Target 2010/2011 2011/2012 2012/2013 Action Plan Primary faculty will participate in professional service related activities 100% 100% 100% 100% Target met - no action needed Primary faculty will participate in community- based service activities 50% 70% 80% 80% Target met - no action needed Graduating students complete a community- based internship 100% 100% 100% 100% Target met - no action needed Graduate Students engage in professional or community-based service activities outside of program requirements 50% 62% 55% 50% Target met - no action needed
+Service Indicators Target Ac 2010/2011 cademic Year 2011/2012 2012/2013 Primary faculty will participate in professional service related activities 100% 100% 100% 100% Primary faculty will participate in community-based service activities 50% 70% 80% 80% Graduating professional degree students complete a community-based internship 100% 100% 100% 100% Graduate Students engage in professional or community- based service activities outside of program requirements 50% 62% 55% 50%